mpigsley/nebraska-mushrooms/src/cms/content/species/common-morel-yellow-morel.md

 external_links: []
 photos: []
 ---
+#### Description

-This is a hollow-stemmed mushroom, 2 to 4 inches tall.
-It is bright yellow when young turning a dull brown with time.
-It has a fuzzy cap and the odor of Clorox which make it easily identified from other mushrooms.
-It is a mycorrhizal mushroom which associate with Elms.
+This is a hollow-stemmed mushroom, 2-4 inches tall.
+It is bright yellow when young, turning a dull brown with time.
+It has a fuzzy cap and the odor of Clorox which makes it easily identifiable from other mushrooms.
+It is a mycorrhizal mushroom.

+#### Habitat

-Habitat: Yellow morel occurs in sites ranging from deep-shaded forest ravines to open bur oak hilltop prairies to floodplain cottonwood forest.
-It commonly grows near recently dead elms and cottonwoods feeding on the recently deceased roots, but is found near many other tree species.
+Yellow morels occur in sites ranging from deep-shaded forest ravines to open Bur Oak hilltop prairies to floodplain Cottonwood forests.
+It commonly grows near recently dead Elms and Cottonwoods feeding on the recently deceased roots, but is found near many other tree species.

+#### Abundance

+##### Indian Cave State Park

-Abundance: This is a widespread and common mushroom in the Park.
-It is especially abundant along Trail 9 near the overlook.
+This is a widespread and common mushroom in the Park.
+It is especially abundant along Trail 9 near the overlook. ([map](https://www.inaturalist.org/observations?place_id=160642&subview=map&taxon_id=56830))

+##### Statewide Range

-Statewide Range: This mushroom is common throughout Nebraska in wooded habitat (use records from I-naturalist for this).
+This mushroom is common throughout Nebraska in wooded habitats according to iNaturalist. ([map](https://www.inaturalist.org/observations?place_id=any&project_id=104132&subview=map&taxon_id=56830))

 Fruiting Period: This is a spring mushroom that appears in mid-April through May at Indian Cave.
 In northern Nebraska it can be found into mid-June.
 It may not appear in dry years.